 Your students may be familiar with this popular tradition in January, but a new school year should bring about new resolutions for students and teachers alike.
-Have students partner up with each other and discuss what goals they have for themselves for the school year.
-Encourage them to be specific with the things they would like to accomplish and what they want to be different.
-Make sure that you as the teacher make some resolutions too!
+Have students partner up with each other and discuss the goals they have for themselves for the forthcoming school year.
+Encourage them to be specific with the things they would like to accomplish and the things they want to be different.
+Make sure that you as the teacher make some resolutions too.

 Variation: While students are talking together, have them create a poster of their resolutions.
-Display the posters around the room to help students remember their goals throughout the term.
+Display the posters around the room to help them remember their goals throughout the term.

 Name That Person

 Another great activity to get to your students to know each other a little better is in a guessing game.
 Pass out small pieces of paper or notecards to each student and tell them to write down two facts about themselves on the card without writing their name on them.
 Collect the cards in a basket and mix them up before redistributing them to the class.
 Students takes turn reading out the facts from the note card and the other students guess which person wrote the card.